 - When all VM-Series are disassociated from a FireNet gateway, Panorama still maintains the configuration, unless the user removes the configuration from Panorama.

 - When Panorama is configured, the associated will show the vendor as “Palo Alto Panorama”.
 Clicking “Show” will use the same access account and password to access firewall and retrieve route information.
 To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.

 Migrating from individually managed VM-Series to Panorama¶

 Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually managed firewall (or VM-Series) to be managed by Panorama..

 a.
 Remove firewall integration as PAN¶

 To do so, go to Controller->Firewall Network->Vendor Integration->Firewall, select the Transit VPC ID, Firewall Instance ID.
 For the Firewall Vendor Type, select “Generic”.
-This effectively remove the Controller integration.
+This effectively removes the Controller integration.

 b.
 Remove firewall configuration¶

-From your firewall console, remove interfaces, zone, virtual router, polices, api admin role and api administrator.
+From your firewall console, remove interfaces, zone, virtual router, policies, api admin role and api administrator.

 c.
 Add Firewall to Managed Devices¶